Undefined01/flakes/README.md

 3. Clone this repo

-   If git is not installed, you can use git temporarily in the nix shell `nix --extra-experimental-features "nix-command flakes" shell nixpkgs#git`.
+   If git is not installed, you can have git available in a nix shell with `nix --extra-experimental-features "nix-command flakes" shell nixpkgs#git`.

    ``` bash
    git clone --recursive https://github.com/undefined01/flakes